 Much of this relates to culture and how success is measured, not just at the company level but also at the industry level.
 Unlike in safety, where risk of any kind is unacceptable and, therefore, controls are added and very rarely removed, in mining innovation, there are two types of risk: risk of failure and risk of success, and both are equally valuable.

 Because mining companies are more familiar with risk around safety and the industry’s measures of success is geared towards higher production, there is a reticence to remove controls that hinder innovation in case something ‘goes wrong.’

 Roland LabuhnꟷPartner, Consulting, Deloitte Canada says: “In some ways, this culture is now holding us back, because we can design and develop new innovations, and model them with technology, but at some point they need to be tested in operations.
-Companies that can plan for minor interruptions and incentivize their teams to both achieve production targets and successfully innovate, will realize greater opportunities to learn and improve ahead of their peers.”
+Companies that can plan for minor interruptions and incentivise their teams to both achieve production targets and successfully innovate, will realise greater opportunities to learn and improve ahead of their peers.”

 Problem-solving around things that occur today should be automatic, and planned well in advance.
 To really move the dial in innovation and become truly agile, companies should be focusing on solving problems that are three months away or more.

 Workforce evolution will also serve to accelerate innovation culture in mining.
 Companies are already seeing workers come through who are frustrated by the willingness of current generations to adopt new ideas.
 This will only accelerate as zoomers move through the ranks.
 Greater innovation will, in turn, increase workforce diversity and boost retention through job satisfaction.

 Walsh adds: I’m a passionate believer that differences in thinking and background are critical to innovation, and anything we can do to make mining more attractive and inclusive to a broad range of people will result in more innovative ideas.
 In any conversation about innovation, we should be looking around the room and challenging ourselves on how diverse the thinking really is.”